billyice/billyice/README.md

-- 👋 Hi, I’m @billyice!
-I am a computer science instructor at Fulton-Montgomery Community College
+- 👋 Computer science instructor at Fulton-Montgomery Community College

 <!---
 - 👀 I’m interested in ...